Mỹ Linh

-Đỗ Mỹ Linh (born 19 August 1975), who uses the stage name Mỹ Linh, is a Vietnamese singer, songwriter, television personality, and vocal coach.
-Referred to as the "Queen of Vietnamese R&B" and the "Queen of Spring", she is one of the best-selling Vietnamese music artists of all time.
-My Linh is noted for her powerful and technically skilled vocals.
+Mỹ Linh (born Đỗ Mỹ Linh; 19 August 1975) is a Vietnamese singer, lyricist, and vocal coach.
+She is one of the best-selling Vietnamese music artists of all time, having sold an estimated over 2 million records and has often been referred to as the "Queen of Vietnamese R&B".
+My Linh has also been dubbed the "Queen of Spring" by media for the enduring popularity of her Tet holiday music, particularly her first single Thi Tham Mua Xuan (1993) and "Khuc Giao Mua (2000).
+She is widely recognized for her powerful and technically skilled vocals.
+She is one of the four divas of Vietnam, along with Hồng Nhung, Thanh Lam and Hà Trần.

 Early life and education

 My Linh was born in a working-class family in Hanoi on 19 August 1975.
 Her father was a literature school-teacher, then worker and building constructor.
 Her mother was a worker in a pharmaceutical factory.
 She has an older brother and a younger sister.

 My Linh exhibited musical and performing talents at a very young age, gathering awards at various local children music contests.
 She attended Elementary and Middle School in Hai Bà Trưng District, Hanoi.
 In 1994, she graduated from Bạch Mai High School and came first in the entrance exam to the Hanoi Conservatory of Music.
 She graduated in 1997, having become a famous pop singer.